mmibbetson/presentations/signatures.md

 <!-- newlines: 2 -->

+Documentation comments are explicit to the programmer, but not to the program.
 They are only as exhaustive as the author.
-Dcoumentation comments are explicit to the programmer, but not to the program.
 They are not enforcible unless you have the right tools.

 <!-- newlines: 2 -->

-Generally, we want to _move the details out of the fine print and into the bold print_, i.e. we want to make as much of our contract verifiable by the language itself.
+Generally, we want to _move the details out of the fine print and into the bold print_, i.e. we want to make as much of our contract verifiable by the tooling we have, or the language itself.

 <!-- end_slide -->